 Boy, I love a beautifully crafted song lyric.
 It seems that most of the music I love is about heart break (and the inevitable sexual frustration that follows).
 Singers whose idea of romance is having a double-decker bus crash into yourself and loved one (such a heavenly way to die!).
 I used to love making mix tapes to woo would be romantic interests.
 Apparently the best tape I ever made was a break up tape...

 In my younger, super impressionable, years, I was besotted by those crypto-homo glam rockers - Bowie, Iggy and Mercury - whose crotches make me question my sexuality.
 Oh, and the dirty Beat poet/writers, who had a penchant for injecting themselves with heroin and cock.
 I thought I might be gay for a while.
-Except I think about lady bits all the time - and then there's the prohibitive standards of hygiene, and all that dancing!
+Except I didn't desire to sleep with men and I think about lady bits all the time (and then, of course, there's the prohibitive standards of hygiene, and all that dancing!).
 Turns out, I was just a little bit poofy.
 The politics of sexuality, gender and relationships fascinate me.
-If I ever detect a hint of homophobia (or, more generally, sex negativity) in another, I'll quite maliciously let them believe I'm gay just to rile them - I suppose this is a bit punk.
+If I ever detect a hint of homophobia (or, more generally, sex negativity) in another, I'll quite maliciously let them believe I'm gay just to rile them (sorry mum!) - I suppose this is a bit punk.

 I could never do a picnic without a tree.

 I could never do a road trip without a daggy singalong.